Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Thermodynamic formalism for subsystems

 We next develop the thermodynamic formalism to establish the existence of equilibrium states for subsystems.
-We follow \cite{li2018equilibrium} in several places, but with some notable changes due to the difficulties from subsystems.
+We follow \cite{li2018equilibrium} in several places, but we have made some notable changes to address the challenges posed by the subsystems.
 We first introduce the split sphere $\widetilde{S}$ as the disjoint union of $X^0_{\black}$ and $X^0_{\white}$.
 Then the product of function spaces and the product of measure spaces can be identified naturally with the space of functions and the space of measures on $\widetilde{S}$, respectively (Remark~\ref{rem:disjoint union}).
 Since the split Ruelle operator $\splopt$ acts on the product of function spaces, its adjoint operator $\dualsplopt$ acts on the product of measure spaces.
 We have to deal with functions and measures on the split sphere $\widetilde{S}$ while the measures we want (for example, the equilibrium states) should be on $S^{2}$.
 Therefore, we make extra efforts to convert the measures on $\widetilde{S}$ provided by thermodynamic formalism into measures on $S^{2}$.
 Moreover, by the local degree defined in Subsection~\ref{sub:Local degree}, we establish Theorem~\ref{thm:subsystem:eigenmeasure existence and basic properties} and Proposition~\ref{prop:subsystem edge Jordan curve has measure zero} so that we show that an eigenmeasure for $\dualsplopt$ is a Gibbs measure on $S^2$ under our identifications (Proposition~\ref{prop:subsystem properties of eigenmeasure}).
 Then we construct an $f$-invariant Gibbs measure $\equstate$ with desired properties in Theorem~\ref{thm:existence of f invariant Gibbs measure}.
 Finally, in Theorem~\ref{thm:existence of equilibrium state for subsystem}, we prove that such $\equstate$ is an equilibrium state.